The calendar below will show any Fairlee Community Arts events or activities.

 Finally, in September 2024 we installed the first mural, The Snow Sister.

-The second mural (The Green Man) will hopefully be installed in the autumn of 2025 when VTrans has finished the bridge repair on the southbound side of the Interstate.
+The main portion of the second mural (The Green Man) was installed in the autumn of 2025 after VTrans finished bridge repair on the southbound side of the Interstate.
+The remaining two walls are scheduled for completion in the spring of 2026.

 Many thanks to the Fairlee Fire Department, Samuel Morey and Westshire students, Rivendell students, Aloha campers, Cami Buster, Elizabeth Wilson, Kristen Post, Chris Clemson, Vicki Kirchner, Peter Lange, Aletta Traendly, Palma Jorgensen, Calista Diane, Jack (who happened to be staying at Lake Morey Resort and came over to help), former town administrator Tad Nunez who saw us through every step of the of the permitting process and everyone in the town offices.
 Thanks also to the Vermont Council for the Arts and all the donors, including Fogg’s Hardware (Bethel Mills) for the donations of materials and the individuals who donated through our crowd funding program.
 And finally we have to thank VTrans, because though as an agency they can be frustrating at times we know everyone there ultimately has public safety at heart.